The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress

-For samples 1--3 a stress cell was used that had a sensor only of the displacement applied to the sample.
-Conversion from applied displacement to sample strain involves large uncertainties, so sample 4 was measured using a cell that also had a sensor of the applied force~\cite{Barber19_RSI}; the stress is the force divided by cross-sectional area.
-To present data from all four samples together, we apply displacement-to-stress conversions for samples 1--3 that bring the rate of change of $T_\text{c}$ over the stress range $-0.92$ to $-0.20$~GPa into agreement with that observed in sample 4.
-In other words, we impose on our data an assumption that $dT_\text{c}/d\sigma_{zz}$ for all four samples is the same over this stress range, which is reasonable because their $T_\text{c}$'s are so similar.
-The zero-stress $T_\text{c}$ could be measured accurately for samples 2--4 by bringing carrier parts A and B out of contact, and for sample 1 by deliberately fracturing the sample under tension.
+Sample 4 was measured in apparatus that incorporated a sensor of the force applied to the sample~\cite{Barber19_RSI}, from which the stress in the sample could be accurately determined.
+Samples 1--3 were mounted into apparatus that had a sensor only of the displacement applied to the sample, which is an imperfect measure of the sample strain because the sensor also picks up deformation in the epoxy.
+Therefore, a displacement-to-stress conversion was applied to samples 1--3 to bring the rate of change of $T_\text{c}$ over the stress range $\-0.92 < \sigma_{zz} < -0.20$~GPa into agreement with that of sample~4.
+In other words, we impose on our data an assumption that the initial rate of decrease in $T_\text{c}$ is the same in all the samples, which is reasonable because their zero-stress $T_\text{c}$'s are very similar: all are between 1.45 and 1.50~K.